Small Area Estimation of Inequality Measures using Mixtures of Beta: Inequality Measures

-where equation (\ref{varelast}) is obtained by (\ref{theil}) considering that $\varphi_d^2=2 \theta_{d}^R \log(n_d)$. \end{proof} Since Proposition \ref{atk} and \ref{re1} has been derived under specific simplifying assumptions, we need to ensure their validity in our context.
+Since Proposition \ref{re1} and \ref{atk} has been derived under specific simplifying assumptions, we need to ensure their validity in our context.
 Thus, we tested them on our bias-corrected estimators for complex survey, namely $A_{adj}$, $G_{adj}$ and $R_{adj}$, through a Monte Carlo simulation.
 We used EU-SILC data, described in detail in Section \ref{application}, as synthetic population by considering 21 NUTS-2 Italian regions as domains of interest.
-In order to circumvent non-robustness, we treated income data by using a semi-parametric Pareto and inverse-Pareto tail modelling procedure using the Probability Integral Transform Statistic Estimator (PITSE) proposed by \citet{Finkelstein2006} and \citet{masseran2019power}.
+In order to circumvent possible null or negative income values and non-robustness to outliers, we treated income data by using a semi-parametric Pareto and inverse-Pareto tail modelling procedure using the Probability Integral Transform Statistic Estimator (PITSE) proposed by \citet{Finkelstein2006} and \citet{masseran2019power}.
 We draw 1,000 samples by mimicking EU-SILC complex scheme, stratified with two-stage selection.
 Then we compared Monte Carlo variances with Proposition \ref{atk} and \ref{re1} results, showing very high correlations: 0.79 for Gini index, 0.92 for Atk(1), 0.86 for Atk(0.5) and 0.99 for Relative Theil.
 The empirical results, as expected, clearly underestimate the variances in comparison with the Monte Carlo ones, since the effect of the design is ignored.
 However, the relationship is strongly linear and by fitting a regression with Monte Carlo variances as response and the empirical ones as explanatory, intercepts are zeros and slopes end up to be 2.04 for Relative Theil, 2.23 for Atk(0.5), 2.27 for Atk(1) and 4.68 for Gini index.
-The strong linear dependence and proportionality and, at the same time, the non-negligible underestimation, leads us to consider appropriate the implementation of a GVF model.
+The strong linear dependence and proportionality and, at the same time, the non-negligible underestimation, lead us to consider appropriate the implementation of a GVF model.

-In the following, the GVF model setting is unravelled, by considering also the Gini index variance derived by \citet{Fabrizi2016} under the same assumptions of Propositions \ref{atk} and \ref{re1}, defined approximately for domain $d$ as
+In the following, the GVF model setting is unravelled, by considering also the Gini index variance derived by \citet{Fabrizi2016} under the same assumptions of Propositions \ref{re1} and \ref{atk}, defined approximately for domain $d$ as

 with $\theta_d^{G}$ its population value.